For those who might think I don’t know Jack, I’m here to tell you otherwise.

 I’ve heard of George Dickel Tennesee Whiskey but had never tried it until WhiskeyFest.
 These ladies convinced me to make it my first sample of the day.
 Between their beautiful smiles and the great-tasting sample, I couldn’t help but come back for another round later.

 The beautiful Jack Daniel’s ladies.

-My second stop, Sinatra’s favorite – Jack Daniel’s of course.
+My second stop, Sinatra’s favorite – Jack Daniel’s.
 Remember earlier when I said I know Jack?
 These are his friends – the beautiful Jack Daniels ladies.
 In reality, I know Jack well.
 Old no. 7 and I go way back.
 And anyone who knows me knows that Gentleman Jack is among my personal favorite whiskeys of choice.
 I have a two-ingredient rule when enjoying whiskey.
-One of those ingredients is whiskey (and I’m willing to try anything once) and the other is ice.
+One of those ingredients is whiskey (and I’m willing to try anything once), and the other is ice.
 Two fingers and two rocks are all it takes.

 Choices.
 Choice.
 So many great whiskeys to choose from.

 But one of the great things about an event like this is all the amazing choices.
-It’s easy to be drawn to what we know, but it’s great to sample something new as well.
-Check out the list of participating distilleries below and you’ll get an idea of just how many choices there were here.
-And each distillery brings multiple selections to the table. it’s like Whiskey heaven.
+It’s easy to be drawn to what we know, but it’s also great to sample something new.
+Check out the list of participating distilleries below, and you’ll get an idea of just how many choices there were here.
+And each distillery brings multiple selections to the table.
+It’s like Whiskey heaven.